Kid-sized Messenger Bag Free Pattern and Sewing Tutorial

 And topstitch close to the edge all sides around the messenger bag strap.

-Place the strap and messenger bag outside together.
+Now you’re going to attach the strap to the bag.
+Line up the raw edge of the messenger bag outside together with the raw edge of the strap, with right sides together (just pick on of the strap sides to be the right side), and pin.
 Sew 1/4″ close to the edge back and forth a number of times to make sure it’s really secure.
 Repeat on the other side.

 Step 6: Sew and attach messenger bag flap

-I rounded off the corners for my flap but you can leave them as corners if you’d like.
+I rounded off the corners for my flap like I did on the corners of my free apron sewing project but you can leave them as corners if you’d like.
 If you do want rounded corners like mine, place a coaster or a glass on the bottom corners and trace the curve.

 Cut off the corners and repeat on the other flap piece.

-Place the flap pieces together, wrong sides together, and sew 1/2″ inch seams (making sure to leave the top edge unsewn so you can turn it) and clip the curves.
+Place the flap pieces together, right sides together, and sew 1/2″ inch seams (making sure to leave the top edge unsewn so you can turn it) and clip the curves.

 Turn the messenger bag flap right-side out.